$ odo login -u developer -p developer

 metadata.annotations.alm-examples YAML file of an Operator to start

 the service.
 If this YAML has placeholder values or sample values, a service cannot start.
 You can modify the YAML file and start the service with the modified values.
-To learn how to modify YAML files and start services from it, go to Creating services from YAML files.
+To learn how to modify YAML files and start services from it, see Creating services from YAML files.

 oc CLI and log into the cluster.